a woman doing yoga in a living room

 6. Journaling and Gratitude Practice

 Writing down your thoughts is therapeutic.
 Combine journaling with gratitude practice to shift your perspective from stress to abundance.
-Write three things you’re grateful for every day.
+Therefore, write three or more things you’re grateful for every day.

 7. Digital Detox: Disconnect to Reconnect